mareksagan/mareksagan.github.io/_posts/2020-05-10-multiteam-scrum-and-its-issues-solutions.md

 # How to prevent these issues from occuring?

-It takes a talented and an open-minded manager to do Scrum properly.
-But it also takes a better metholdology to scale Scrum - Large Scale Scrum (LeSS).
+It takes a talented and an open-minded manager to do Scrum properly and there's a general lack of them.
+But it also takes a better methodology to scale Scrum - Large Scale Scrum (LeSS).

 # What is LeSS and how does it help with the mentioned issues?